ParallelSSH/parallel-ssh/README.rst

   Is tunneling/proxying supported?

 :A:
-  ParallelSSH natively supports tunelling through an intermediate SSH server.
+  Yes, `ParallelSSH` natively supports tunelling through an intermediate SSH server.
 Connecting to a remote host is accomplished via an SSH tunnel using the SSH's protocol direct TCP tunneling feature, using local port forwarding.
 This is done natively in python and tunnel connections are asynchronous like all other connections in the ParallelSSH library.
 For example, client -> proxy SSH server -> remote SSH destination.

   Use the `proxy_host` and `proxy_port` parameters to configure your proxy.